khaytsus/mxergo/README.md

     * This is a X11 utility provided in the xorg-x11-server-utils package on Fedora, I can not speak for other distros.
 This might be installed by default in most distros

 ### Speed and Acceleration
 Using xinput I set my acceleration to -0.3 to give me just a slight amount of acceleration without being annoying.  -1 is no acceleration, 0 is middle, 1 is maximum.
-I'm sure there are numbers that can be put on this range but just remember that -1 is off, 1 is max.
+I'm sure there is some mathematical description for how much acceleration each value provides in this range but just remember that -1 is off, 1 is max.
 The other thing I set I also can't really explain very well but it is a coordinate system associated with the device which you should get the defaults then adjust the last number to increase the mouse pointer speed.
 0 is quite slow, but starting anything above zero (such as 0.1) is the fastest and as you make the number larger from there the mouse speed decreases.

 Note that acceleration affects how much the pointer increases speed over time and speed is the raw speed.
 I prefer a combination, but I hate too much acceleration as it makes the pointer too twitchy.